Kong/docs.konghq.com/app/deck/1.8.x/guides/best-practices.md

   processes step on each other and can corrupt Kong's configuration.
 - Do not mix up decK's declarative configuration with `cURL` or any other script.
 Either manage the configuration with decK or manage it with your homegrown script.
-Mixing the two on the same dataset gets cumbersome and is error-prone.
+Mixing the two on the same dataset is cumbersome and error-prone.
 - If you have a very large installation, you can split out your configuration into smaller subsets.
 You can find more info for it in the guide to practicing